expeerly/embeddocumentation/videoreviewsAPI.md

 ## Integration Steps Expeerly for your Image Gallery/Carousel

-### Step 1: Get Access Key
+### Step 1: Get Your Access Key

-To get Access Key, please contact the expeerly team directly at <product@expeerly.com>.
+To get your Access Key, please contact the expeerly team directly at <product@expeerly.com>.
 They will provide your store Access Key.

 Pass the provided Access Key in the expeerly API.